The Undertaker: WWF Champion and beginning of The Streak (1991–1994)

 The Undertaker defeated Hulk Hogan to win his first WWF Championship at Survivor Series with the help of Ric Flair and thus became the youngest WWF Champion in history to that point, 26 years of age—this record was later broken by Yokozuna in April 1993 at WrestleMania IX.
 The Undertaker's Tombstone of Hogan to win the WWF Championship at the 1991 Survivor Series created real-life, offscreen discord between the two, which Undertaker attributes his short title reign, lack of title runs during his early career and distrust of Hogan.
-In storyline, however, WWF President Jack Tunney ordered a rematch between the two at This Tuesday in Texas six days later, where The Undertaker lost the title back to Hogan.
-However, due to the controversial endings of the two title matches between The Undertaker and Hogan, the title was vacated from Hogan the next night by Tunney.
-The company was without a WWF Champion until Ric Flair earned it by winning the 1992 Royal Rumble match.
+In storyline, however, WWF President Jack Tunney ordered a rematch between the two at This Tuesday in Texas six days later, where the Undertaker lost the title back to Hogan.